zamansky/easyappointments/hexo/source/_posts/Android-Client-in-the-Works-Call-for-Contributors.md

 As there's still much work to be done we kindly ask developers and any other kind of experts to help with the implementation of the client.

-Feel free to contact directly [alextselegidis@gmail.com](mailto:alextselegidis@gmail.com) or [matteo.venturi7@gmail.com](mailto:matteo.venturi7@gmail.com) for further information.
+Feel free to contact directly [alextselegidis@gmail.com](mailto:alextselegidis@gmail.com) for further information.

-Fork and star the project's [GitHub repository](https://github.com/matteoventuri7/android-easyappointments).
+Fork and star the project's [GitHub repository](https://github.com/alextselegidis/easyappointments-android-client).